-ABERDEEN CITY COUNCILLOR - VOICE FOR THE NORTH EAST
+A VOICE FOR ABERDEEN - A VOICE FOR THE NORTH EAST

 TLC's Foodbank operation is part of a National network of Foodbanks called the Trussell Trust.
 Below is the latest press release from the Trussell Trust.